 A few weeks later when the plant told me it was time I went and gathered the medicine.
 I made a few offerings and made some prayers of gratitude.
 The leaves had completely yellowed and many had fallen off.
 The process of gathering is challenging.
 Those thorny spines love to catch you and break off their brittle spines and burrow into your skin.
 Heavy gloves are key here.
-I then cut a few of the stalks at the very base and then cut these stalks into 2-3 foot long pieces.
+I then cut a couple of the stalks at the very base and then cut these stalks into 2-3 foot long pieces.
 Then I used a sharp knife to remove the exterior bark and any thorns until the green inner bark is apparent.
 From there I then whittled off shavings of the root bark.
 The underside is yellow, a color often associated with the stomach and the Earth element in Chinese medicine.
 I chewed some of it while I worked and the bark is sweet, pungent and bitter.
 Its a really distinct flavor that is hard to describe.
 Skunky and potent.
 Then I used the shavings to make tincture and salve- and dry the roots for later decoctions.
-To tincture it I cut it up in small pieces at home and then added organic grain alcohol 1:2, 95%.
+To tincture it I cut it up in small pieces at home and then added organic grain alcohol 1:2, 75%.

-I often offer the tincture in minute ‘drop doses’ to clients that come to see me for counseling.
+I sometimes offer the tincture in minute ‘drop doses’ to clients that come to see me for consultations.
 Some of the details have been changed to protect client confidentiality.
 One of the first times I worked with Devil’s Club in my practice happened when a young woman came to my office who spoke in a quiet, restrained, almost halting voice.
 She appeared slow, distant and repressed.
 After a couple sessions that seemed to only visit the surface of her life, I offered her 2 drops of Devil’s Club.
 Within a few moments she began to talk about her life in a completely different way.
 She started to recall very painful events in her childhood when an older sister sexually abused her.
 Her voice changed at this time, became more fierce, forceful and real.
 She was able to connect to a feeling of deep grief and anger and started to discharge that emotion in my office.
 Over time, she was able to process this event and then consider how to contact and confront her sister.
 Through this depth work, she was able to come to a better understanding of her deepest wounds and work towards resolving them.

 In another case, I worked with a woman who had been married for many years to a man who had been emotionally controlling and abusive, who had then left her for another woman.
 She was devastated and nearly suicidal and in our work together she began to take Devil’s Club regularly.
 Slowly she began to peel back the layers of her relationship and see how damaging he had been to her.
 At one point she went herself to visit the plant and became so overwhelmed by emotion and flooding memories that she had to pull away and ask for assistance from another plant (bleedingheart, dicentra formosa) to soften the intensity of the experience.
 In one final session with the plant, she visualized cutting the emotional cord to him and at that point felt completely able to separate and not be triggered by him emotionally anymore.
 She saw the plant as a great liberator and also as a plant that helped her rediscover her beauty and her own path as a healer in her own right.